 - Purchasing new real estate properties

 - Restructuring Debt

 Loan Amounts: The maximum amount for the SBA 7(a) program is $5 million.

-Term Lengths: The maturity for the loan will depend on what it’s being used for and your ability to repay.
-For example, loans that are used for purchasing real estate will typically have a longer term than loans that are used for working capital.
+Term Lengths: The loan’s maturity will depend on its use and your ability to repay.
+For example, loans used for purchasing real estate will typically be longer-term than those used for working capital.

 Interest Rates: The maximum interest rate for the loan is determined by the prime lending rate, the size of the loan, the length of the loan, and an added premium.
-Also, loans that’ll be paid back in less than 7 years have a maximum interest rate of 4.25 percent above the prime rate.
+Also, loans repaid in less than seven years have a maximum interest rate of 4.25 percent above the prime rate.

-Qualifying Process: To qualify for an SBA 7(a) Loan, you’ll need to have a for-profit business that can demonstrate a reasonable ability to repay the loan on-time.
+Qualifying Process: To qualify for an SBA 7(a) Loan, you’ll need to have a for-profit business that can demonstrate a reasonable ability to repay the loan on time.
 SBA Loans are often easier to qualify for than traditional bank loans.
 Although the approval process is quite fast, approval isn’t guaranteed.
-If you qualify, you’ll be able to enjoy the benefits of long-term financing and an improved cash flow.
+If you’re eligible, you’ll be able to enjoy the benefits of long-term financing and an improved cash flow.

-As the name might imply, SBA Microloans are typically used for much smaller purposes than their 7(a) counterparts.
+As the name suggests, SBA Microloans are meant for much smaller purposes than their 7(a) counterparts.
 These loans are administered through various nonprofit lending organizations.

-Use of Funds: Microloans cannot be used to pay off existing debt, but they can be utilized for other purposes such as,
+Use of Funds: Business microloans cannot be used to pay off existing debt, but business owners can utilize them for other purposes such as: